 Project Description 2.
-Regional Resource Adequacy - RAM • The NYISO has engaged NERA to develop a conceptual forward market design.
+Regional Resource Adequacy - RAM The NYISO has engaged NERA to develop a conceptual forward market design.
 NYISO forward capacity market initial design alternatives were presented to stakeholders in Dec.
 2007 - Feb.
 2008.
 At the joint NYISO Board of Directors Management Committee meeting on June 10, 2008 market participants expressed a range of views on alternative forward capacity market designs.
 The conceptual design for FCM was presented to MPs on August 28th, with additional design details presented at subsequent ICAPWG meetings from October to the present.
 Work on remaining design elements will continue in Q1-2009, with expected review through the NYISO governance process in Q2-2009.
+Over the past month NYISO staff have worked on the details of FP auction mitigation, credit requirements, settlement rules and seasonal variations.
+These issues will be discussed at the March 19 ICAPWG meeting.

-Recent Initiatives
+Other Seams Related Activity Recent Initiatives

-Project Description Project 3.
-Cross- Border Controllable Line Scheduling Linden VFT, a 300MW injection from PJM to NYISO is targeted to begin operations during the third quarter 2009 with full operation targeted for the fourth quarter of 2009.
-Details on the operation, transmission reservations, and Tariff changes for the Linden VFT were presented at MIWG teleconferences on January 26 & 30, 2009.
+Project Description 3.
+Cross- Border Linden VFT, a 300MW injection from PJM to NYISO is targeted to begin operations during the third quarter 2009 with full operation targeted for the fourth quarter of 2009.
+Controllable Details on the operation, transmission reservations, and Tariff changes for the Linden VFT were presented at MIWG teleconferences on January 26 &amp; 30, 2009.
+Scheduling Tariff changes necessary to support implementation of the Linden VFT in the energy market were passed at the February 25, 2009 Management Committee meeting.
+NYISO will work with PJM and Con Ed to ensure emergency operating protocols are in place prior to operation of the Linden VFT Scheduled Line.
+The sale of ICAP/UCAP into the NYCA via the Linden VFT Scheduled Line is under development.